hammerheim-game/hammerheim-rules/5-warbands.md

 moving.
 He must then make an initiative test and if successful may move full distance.
 If he fails he loses control of his mount and must roll immediately on the Whoa Boy!
 Table.
-This skill may not be used with heavy armour because of the agility required.
+This skill may not be used with heavy armor because of the agility required.
 In addition, trick riding requires both hands, so the model may not use a shield or missile weapons whilst using the skill.
 Warriors without Ride may not use this skill.